PyTorch FSDP: Experiences on Scaling Fully Sharded Data Parallel: Background

 In addition to partitioning, sharding the parameters of a model can also help reduce its memory footprint and support models with sizes beyond the memory capacity of a single GPU device.
 After sharding models, each rank only holds a shard of the model parameters, which prevents it from performing the same computations as local training.
 To guarantee correctness, the training process needs to employ one or both of the following techniques:

 \begin{itemize} \item Perform computations with parameter shards and \textbf{communicate activations} accordingly.
-With this approach, ranks never need to fully materialize any layer.
-However, each communication will appear in the critical path as it is inserted between two consecutive computation operations.
-As a result, this communication cannot easily overlap with computations, unless off-path computations or computations from other iterations can be re-ordered to bridge the gap. \item Perform the same computation as local training by \textbf{communicating parameters} on-demand before computations.
-Since parameter communications do not have any data dependency on preceding computations, they can overlap with computations performed in the same forward or backward pass.
-However, this approach requires that the forward and backward computation of each atomically materialized unit fits in the memory of a single GPU device. \end{itemize}
+With this approach, ranks never need to fully materialize any parameter.
+However, each communication will appear in the critical path as it is inserted between two consecutive and dependent computation operations.
+As a result, this communication cannot easily overlap with computations, unless non-dependent computations or computations from other iterations can be re-ordered to overlap with communication. \item Perform the same computation as local training by \textbf{communicating parameter} on-demand before computations.
+Since parameter communications do not have any data dependency on preceding computations, they can overlap with the preceding computations performed in the same forward or backward pass.
+However, this approach requires that the on-demand communicated parameters could be fully materialized and could fit in the memory of a single GPU device. \end{itemize}

 FSDP falls into the second category of communicating parameters.
-Based on our observations and experiments, this approach is sufficient to support the vast majority of applications today and in the near future.
+Based on our observations and experiments, this approach is sufficient to support the vast majority of large model applications today and in the near future.
 It is worth noting that if the requirement of fully materializing each parameter unit on GPU becomes a blocker, we can further combine both techniques to support such use cases.